gurjeevanmalhi/Uber-Ride-Analysis/README.md

 - Fare and Surge Pricing: Evaluating fare structures and the impact of surge pricing on revenue.
 - Passenger and Trip Behavior: Understanding trends in ride distance, passenger count, and trip frequency.

-The SQL queries used to inspect and clean the data for this analysis can be found here: [link] Targeted SQL queries regarding various business questions can be found here: [link] An interactive Tableau dashboard used to report and explore ride trends can be found here: [link]
+The SQL queries used to inspect and clean the data for this analysis can be found here: [link](Business Problems.sql)

+Targeted SQL queries regarding various business questions can be found here: [link]

+An interactive Power BI dashboard used to report and explore ride trends can be found here: [link]

 ## Technologies and Key Skills Used